Blog

 February, 2023

-It is almost spring in the United States, and for the wildlife biologists at the National Wildlife Disease Program (NWDP), this means migratory bird season.
-This season is unlike any other as a new, highly pathogenic strain of avian influenza has been sweeping migratory bird and poultry.
-The first U.S. case of the virus was identified in birds in December, 2021.
-This winter, as bird populations migrated south, the NWDP has worked with counterparts across Central and South America to monitor the spread of this Highly Pathogenic Avian Influenza, or HPAI.
+It is almost spring in the United States, and for wildlife biologists at the National Wildlife Disease Program (NWDP), this means migratory bird season.
+This season is unlike any other as a new, highly pathogenic strain of avian influenza has been sweeping through migratory birds, backyard chicken coops and poultry farms.

 What We Have Seen